 On the one hand I was anxious to discover whether philosophy would provide

-any defence for anything that could be called religious belief, however
+any defense for anything that could be called religious belief, however

 vague; on the other hand, I wished to persuade myself that something could